prakashgithubnew/CoreJava/SpringBoot/readme.md

 * Setter Injection: The IOC container will inject the dependent bean object into the target bean object by calling the setter method.
 * Constructor Injection: The IOC container will inject the dependent bean object into the target bean object by calling the target bean constructor.
 * Field Injection: The IOC container will inject the dependent bean object into the target bean object by Reflection API.
-  Dependency injection promotes loose coupling and easier testing
+  Dependency injection promotes loose coupling and easier testing.

 Constructor dependency is preferred and recommended because it explicitly states all required dependencies at object creation, making code more readable, maintainable, and testable, while also enforcing that all